oracle/pgql-lang/pages/pgql-1.1-spec.md

 Consider the example from above.
 Under graph isomorphism, only the second solution is a valid one since the first solution binds both query vertices `x` and `y` to the same data vertex.

-In PGQL, to specify that a pattern should be matched in an isomorphic way, one can introduce either non-equality constraints:
+In PGQL, to specify that a pattern should be matched in an isomorphic way, one can introduce non-equality constraints:

 ```sql
 SELECT x, y